Ctenanthe: Planting, Growing, and Care

 Ctenanthe setosa ‘Grey Star’, Ctenanthe lubbersiana (© Maja Dumat) and on the right Ctenanthe burle-marxii (© Leonora Enking)

-The flowering of Ctenanthe is discreet and rare indoors, more frequent in its natural habitat.
-The small flowers, grouped in terminal or axillary inflorescences, appear as greenish or yellowish bracts, sheltering whitish to cream flowers, sometimes slightly tinged with violet.
+The flowering of the Ctenanthe is discreet and rare indoors, more frequent in its natural habitat.
+The small flowers, grouped in terminal or axillary inflorescences, appear as greenish or yellowish bracts, sheltering whitish to cream flowers, sometimes lightly tinged with violet.
 Their decorative appeal is limited compared to the foliage.
 Fruiting is exceptional in cultivation and occurs mainly in its native habitat, in the form of small dry capsules containing seeds, dispersed by wind or animals.

 Flowering of a Ctenanthe dasycarpa (© Dick Culbert-Flickr)